 General Dentist at Bailey Family Dental in Whittier, CA

 Cavities can develop without pain and worsen over time if left untreated.
-At Bailey Family Dental in Whittier, we can detect early signs of decay and treat the problem before it becomes more serious.
+At Bailey Family Dental in Whittier, we can check for early signs of decay and explain whether monitoring, prevention, a filling, or another treatment option may be appropriate.

 We’re currently accepting new patients.